As Republicans probe COVID’s origins, some see an attack on science; others say it’s long overdue

 Some in the scientific community see the hearings as the latest in an ongoing harassment campaign to discredit scientists who did their best to support the country during the worst pandemic in over a century.

-"This select subcommittee could have tried to use its powers to try and understand the scientific evidence," say Michael Worobey, the head of the department of ecology and evolutionary biology at the University of Arizona.
+"This select subcommittee could have tried to use its powers to try and understand the scientific evidence," says Michael Worobey, the head of the Department of Ecology and Evolutionary Biology at the University of Arizona.
 Instead, he says the subcommittee has chosen to interrogate scientists about grants and e-mails.

 "It is a disservice to the American people to have a hearing on this topic but to not hear what the scientists who understand it best have to say," Worobey says.